Victoria Wins in Origin Return

 This time out it was Victoria by 24 points, 18.17 (125) to 15.11 (101).

-Victoria was led by Nick Daicos, (38 disposals, seven clearances) Marcus Bontempelli, (30 disposals) and Lachie Ash, (25 disposals, 498 metres gained), while Western Australia had Patrick Cripps, (nine clearances), Bradley Hill, (26 disposals, 457 metres gained) and Jesse Hogan, (five goals) to rely on.
+Victoria was led by Nick Daicos (38 disposals, seven clearances), Marcus Bontempelli (30 disposals), and Lachie Ash (25 disposals, 498 metres gained), while Western Australia had Patrick Cripps (nine clearances), Bradley Hill (26 disposals, 457 metres gained), and Jesse Hogan (five goals) to rely on.

-It all began in a similar style to the first game in 1977, when Kosi Pickett got things started nicely for the Sandgropers, the Melbourne superstar grabbed the football and got it inside forward 50 from the first centre bounce, before Chad Warner was given space at a forward 50 stoppage and kicked the first goal.
+The Melbourne superstar grabbed the football and got it inside forward 50 from the first centre bounce, before Chad Warner was given space at a forward 50 stoppage and kicked the first goal.

 Hogan would add another before two minutes were eclipsed.